Velir/dbt-ga4/README.md

 ```
 ## Required Variables

 This package assumes that you have an existing DBT project with a BigQuery profile and a BigQuery GCP instance available with GA4 event data loaded.
-Source data is defined using the `project` and `dataset` variables below.
+Source data is defined using the `project` and `property_ids` variables below.
 The `static_incremental_days` variable defines how many days' worth of data to reprocess during incremental runs.
+The `start_date` variable defines the earliest date for which data is included and loaded into the models in this package.

 ```
 vars: